Actions

 Though Sonic Adventure 2: Battle, Sonic Adventure DX: Directors Cut, and Sonic Mega Collection had been released on the Nintendo GameCube after Sega's departure from console manufacturing, there had not been a new 3D title in the Sonic the Hedgehog series since 2001.
 Knowing that the gaming public would be putting a lot of pressure on the group to see if they could still produce a quality, hit title without the backing of a Sega console, the team decided to try and appeal to as wide a userbase as possible, appealing to both old and new fans alike.
 Soon, work began on Sonic Heroes by the denizens of Sonic Team USA, once again led by Takashi Iizuka.
 Not wanting to simply make another Adventure title for fear only core gamers would purchase the title, the idea was thought up of having the game use a team-based system of gameplay, which had been experimented with in the nearly-forgotten Sega 32X title Chaotix.

-Remembering the amount of chatter on the Internet about the lack of "Tails" in early Sonic Adventure 2/Development promotional material, fan's continuous clamor for the inclusion of their favorite characters, and requests to bring back those that had been used once or twice in obscure titles, it was decided that the playable roster of characters in Heroes would be the biggest yet.
-Having four teams with three members each, it was hoped that any complaints would vanquish with the satisfying of these demands.
+Remembering the amount of chatter on the Internet about the lack of "Tails" in early Sonic Adventure 2/Development promotional material, fans' continuous clamor for the inclusion of their favorite characters, and requests to bring back those that had been used once or twice in obscure titles, it was decided that the playable roster of characters in Heroes would be the biggest yet.
+Having four teams with three members each, it was hoped that any complaints would vanish with the satisfying of these demands.

 Not just using the main cast of the two Adventure titles, it was decided that three of the Chaotix - Espio the Chameleon, Vector the Crocodile and Charmy Bee - would be resurrected for production of the game.
 Redesigned just as the classic cast had been to fit into the modern style by Yuji Uekawa, Iizuka decided to treat the Chaotix as if they were new characters, ignoring certain traits that had been established in the Japanese Chaotix manual that would have contradicted their intent in the game.
 Additionally, two new characters were created specifically for Heroes, those being E-123 Omega (a clear homage to E-102 Gamma who could not return due to story reasons) and Cream the Rabbit.
 Though drawn up for the game, the team felt that it would be better to first introduce the young rabbit girl and her pet Chao Cheese in the Game Boy Advance title Sonic Advance 2.
-Establishing her in the hand held title, it was done for two reasons, the first to make players familiar with her, the second to help make the handheld sequel feel fresh in comparison to its predecessor.
+Establishing her in the handheld title was done for two reasons: the first to make players familiar with her, the second to help make the handheld sequel feel fresh in comparison to its predecessor.
 The flying rabbit was also featured in a cameo in Sonic Adventure DX for similar reasons.

 One character that was originally intended to be playable was the fan-favorite villain Metal Sonic.[1]
 Listening to fan demand that wanted to see the return of the mechanical menace, the team enlisted the original designer of the character, Kazuyuki Hoshino, to help with the redesign.
 Having been a part of Sonic Team for quite a while (including the Art Director for both Adventure titles) it only made sense for him to be involved in the reintroduction of one of his most successful characters.
 Though the redesign was in some ways drastic, and was teased in nearly every promotional trailer, the look was only briefly glanced at in-game.

-The original cast of characters intended for the game are Sonic, Tales, Knuckles, Amy, Cream, Rouge, Chaos, E-102 γ, Big, Espio, Charmy, Vector, Fang, Bean Bark, Metal Sonic, Ray and Mighty.[1]
+The original cast of characters intended for the game are Sonic, Tales, Knuckles, Amy, Cream, Rouge, Chaos, E-102 γ, Big, Espio, Charmy, Vector, Fang, Bean, Bark, Metal Sonic, Ray and Mighty.[1]

 Instead of restricting the game to just one platform, the development team wanted to have separate releases for all three major gaming consoles at the time, and the PC.
 In order to do this, Sega acquired the rights to use the RenderWare engine, a middleware platform for graphics rendering.
 Even with this additional work, the process of porting the game to the PlayStation 2 and the Xbox proved more difficult than first anticipated, due to the team's unfamiliarity with consoles.
 Possibly as a result, the PlayStation 2 version became the least optimised version of the game, suffering from clipping and graphical faults as well as a lower framerate, making it the least well-received of the ports.